Do You Know Why You Have a Website?

 If your website is so-called brochureware, it’s just a placeholder, a HTML business card, then you really are missing the opportunity to help grow your business.
 If you don’t want to grow your business, well, there’s not going to be a lot of value in this Blackboard Fridays episode.
 But for the rest of us, let’s get clear about why we have a website because today the website is not the end of the journey.

-It gives you an idea of who they are, what they do, their brand promise.
 Similarly, we often create lead generation activities which are designed to drive people to our website.
-Google AdWords, search engine optimization, Facebook Ads, giant billboards, whatever it is, we generally sending people to our website first and foremost.
+Google AdWords, search engine optimization, Facebook Ads, giant billboards, whatever marketing strategy you might initiate, sending people to your website is the most common call to action.

-How often have you actually thought though about what that potential customer does. once they get there. and what the next step that you would like them see would be.
-This is the next aspect that I see many business owners failing to consider.
+How often have you actually thought about what that potential customer does once they get to your website?
+What is the next step that you would like to see them do?

-How they actually take those people that are coming to their website and transition them into a known relationship.
-Get them onto your database.
-At this point, they know you but you’re not in a position to really engage with them fully to further flesh out your brand promise and to actually start engaging them in the nurture sequence to generate them as a client.
+At this point in their relationship with you / your business, they know you a little but you’re not in a position to really engage with them fully.
+You need to push a little to create opportunities that reinforce your brand promise and to actually start engaging them in the nurture sequence to generate them as a client.

 Next Steps